Haaniella gintingi

-Haaniella gintingi is a stick insect species from Sumatra.
+Haaniella gintingi, also known as Ginting's Haaniella, is a species of stick insect found in Sumatra.
 It is a typical representative of the subfamily Heteropteryginae.
-The occasionally used common name Ginting's Haaniella refers to the species name.

 Description

 Haaniella gintingi is a medium-sized, very slender Haaniella species with few spines.
 The females, which are 84 to 105 mm long, vary greatly in color and markings.
 Their basic color ranges from beige to light to dark brown and can appear somewhat orange or pink.
 A fine dull green stripe runs along the lateral margins of the mesonotum.
 In addition to darker triangles, which occur primarily in the nocturnal coloration, large, completely white areas can also appear on patterns, for example on the entire pro- and mesonotum and the anterior and posterior segments of the abdomen.
 Occasionally there is a narrow, dark longitudinal stripe, which can run down the center of the upper body to the end of the abdomen.
 While on the upper side of the thorax and abdomen, except for two posterio-median mesonotal spines between the base of the forewings, there are hardly any spines worth mentioning, there are clear spines on the mostly light to medium brown legs and on the head.
 On the underside of the body there are a few small thorns at regular intervals.
 On the femurs of the legs, in addition to spines, there is also an enlarged and triangular tooth.
 On the head, the anterior coronals are particularly striking, forming greatly enlarged, comb-like, swollen, mostly tridentate structures.
 On the posterior margin of the head there are two strong lateral coronals, which are slightly smaller than the posterior coronals (see also acanthotaxy of Heteropterygini).
 The forewings, which are designed as tegmina, reach up to a good half of the second abdominal segment, are brownish on top and are sometimes patterned.
 Their front outer edges are edged in a thinning line of apple green.
 The underside of the tegmina is red.
 The hind wings (alae) are translucent dark gray with black veins to completely black.
 All abdominal tergites are smooth above.
 From the second to the fourth tergite they become progressively broader, the fourth being the broadest and having almost semicircular curved margins.
 The segments five to seven are significantly narrower and have only slightly rounded side edges.
 The abdomen ends in a secondary ovipositor.
 Its ventral subgenital plate ends bluntly.
 The dorsal part of the ovipositor, which is called the supraanal plate or epiproct, is significantly longer than the ventral part and ends in a two-pronged tip.